IATI/IATI-Extra-Documentation/en/rulesets.rst

 Data published to meet the IATI Standard is created as XML.
 IATI maintain a number of :doc:`XML schema </schema>` that describe the structure of an IATI XML document.
 However, the design of IATI means that these XML schema cannot enforce all of the rules inherent in the IATI Standard on their own.

-For example, the schema, as it stands, cannot check to see if an activity has a start date that occurs before it's end date.
+For example, the schema, as it stands, cannot check to see if an activity has a start date that occurs before its end date.

 The IATI Standard has many rules such as the above, that machines are able to test for, given the correct instructions.